Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Numerical simulations

 Bond percolation on a fixed lattice is characterized by a single parameter, $p$, the probability that a given bond will be present.
 Above a certain threshold value, $p>p_c$, the probability that the system will contain an infinite connected cluster reaches one, with $p_c=1/2$ for the square lattice.
 Our system presents a strong similarity with bond percolation, but with another observable playing the role of the bond probability $p$.
 Let us consider $N$ agents on an $L\times L$ lattice.
 The average distance between homes, $\bar r$, can be estimated as

-\beq \bar r={L\over\sqrt{N}}. \eeq Now, let us notice that the wandering radius $R$ is only meaningful when compared to this average distance between homes.
+\beq \bar r={L\over\sqrt{N}}. \eeq Now, let us notice that the wandering radius $r$ is only meaningful when compared to this average distance between homes.
 Thus, we introduce a {\em mobility parameter},

-\beq \ve={R\over \bar r}={R\sqrt{N}\over L}. \eeq We will readily show that the mobility parameter $\ve$ is the only relevant variable to determine the geometry of our system.
+\beq \ve={r\over \bar r}={r\sqrt{N}\over L}. \eeq We will readily show that the mobility parameter $\ve$ is the only relevant variable to determine the geometry of our system.

-Critical points, such as the percolation transition, typically lead to large fluctuations.
-Thus, we have considered a new observable: the standard deviation of the fraction of infected agents, $\sigma_I$, which is shown in Fig. \ref{fig:fluct} (top panel) as a function of the mobility parameter, for different lattice sizes and densities.
-Indeed, we can observe that the fluctuations in the number of infected agents present a maximum for a certain value of $\ve$ which only depends on the ratio between the recovery and infection probabilities, $\beta/\gamma$.
+Critical points, such as the percolation transition, typically lead to large fluctuations, and can be obtained by considering the deviation of the number of affected agents, $\sigma_A$.
+This magnitude is shown in Fig. \ref{fig:fluct} as a function of the mobility parameter for different lattice sizes (top) and densities (bottom).
+The validity of this strategy for characterizing the transition point has already been probed in the literature \cite{Ramirez_12,Shu_15}.
+Indeed, we can observe that the fluctuations in the size of the outburst present a maximum for a certain value of $\ve$ which only depends on the ratio between the recovery and infection probabilities, $\gamma/\beta$.

 Let us provide evidence that this critical value of the mobility parameter, $\ve_c$, corresponds to the position of the percolation phase transition.
 In the vicinity of the percolation phase-transition many observables show critical behavior in the form of power laws.
 The most salient of those is given by the average size of a cluster, $s$.
 Below the transition, we have